PZY12/SimpleFileReadAndWritiTool/README.md

 ![image](https://github.com/user-attachments/assets/2a116444-dd99-4233-ab11-261423ee11a1)

-This node will allow us to save the contents of a valid DataTable variable to the specified path, and if there is no file on that path, a new CSV file will be generated
+This node will allow us to save the contents of a valid DataTable variable to the specified path

 ![image](https://github.com/user-attachments/assets/1dcff846-9b17-4aef-997b-c3cf155d0aa2)